Skip to main content

 Why I care about this

-Tacemus is built for people who've been doing the work quietly, which is why this pattern jumps out at me so much.
-I keep meeting businesses that earned real trust offline while their online presence is still speaking in a weaker voice than they deserve — and the gap between those two things is where most of the opportunity around here actually sits.
+Tacemus is built for people who've been doing the work quietly, which is why this pattern jumps out at me.
+I keep meeting businesses that earned real trust offline while their online presence speaks in a weaker voice than they deserve — and the gap between those two things is where most of the opportunity around here actually sits.
+That's the same gap I think about when I talk about how to pitch: start with the problem the owner already feels, not the toolbox.

 Anne Arundel doesn't need more fake authority online.
 It needs more local businesses whose websites finally match the quality of the work behind them.